Vaccine Facts and Information — Read More

 Your Child’s Immunizations: Influenza Vaccine (Flu Shot)

-Influenza — what most of us call “the flu” — is a contagious viral infection of the nose, throat, and lungs.
-It can make a person feel very sick.
+The flu vaccine protects against influenza (what most of us call “the flu”), a contagious viral infection of the nose, throat, and lungs that can make a person feel very sick.

 Flu viruses usually cause the most illness during the colder months of the year.
 In the United States, flu season is from October to May.

 It’s best to get the flu vaccine early in flu season, ideally by the end of October.
 This gives the body a chance to make antibodies that protect it from the flu.
 But getting a flu vaccine later in the season is better than not getting it at all.
 Getting a missed flu vaccine late in the season is especially important for people who travel.
-That’s because the flu can be active around the globe from April to September.
+That’s because the flu can be active around the globe throughout the year.

-• Kids older than 9 need only 1 dose of the vaccine.
+• Kids under 9 years old need only 1 dose if:

 Talk to your doctor about how many doses your child needs.